Kerbalism/Kerbalism/README.rst

 - ModuleManager 3.0.0+

-This mod includes version checking using `MiniAVC <http://forum.kerbalspaceprogram.com/threads/79745>`_.
+This mod includes version checking using MiniAVC_.
 If you opt-in, it will use the Internet to check whether there is a new version available.
 Data is only read from the Internet and no personal information is sent.
-For a more comprehensive version checking experience, please download the `KSP-AVC Plugin <http://forum.kerbalspaceprogram.com/threads/79745>`_
+For a more comprehensive version checking experience, please download the `KSP-AVC Plugin`_.

 LICENSE